How do I achieve the Fitness results I want?

 - Eating more times a day does not mean much more results.
 In my opinion, 90% of people optimally survive a lifetime with 3-4 meals a day.

 - Going to the gym more often does not mean more results.
-In my opinion, 90% of people get the results they seek with as little as going to the gym 3-4 times a week.
+In my opinion, 90% of people get the results they are looking for with as little as going to the gym 3-4 times a week.

-- Drinking a shake after training doesn't make anyone grow up abruptly.
-In the same way that if you don't drink it, it doesn't make muscles fall apart.
+- Drinking a shake after training does not make anyone grow up abruptly.
+In the same way that if you don't drink it, it doesn't cause muscles to fall apart.
 However, we cannot rule out the importance of a post-workout meal (and for some pre-workout people) suitable for muscle recovery and reconstruction.

-- Hibernating does not bring miracles, or mid-afternoon naps.
-Try to have a restful night's sleep of about 7-8 hours daily (if possible try to have the same time each day).
+- Hibernating does not bring miracles, nor do naps in the middle of the afternoon.
+Try to have a restful night's sleep of about 7-8 hours each day (if possible try to have the same time each day).

 The Parable of Stress